OpenDDS/OpenDDS/docs/building/index.rst

   dependencies
   android
+  ios

-Except for an `example Docker container <https://github.com/OpenDDS/OpenDDS/pkgs/container/opendds>`__, there are no official prebuilt packages of OpenDDS, so it to be built from source.
+Except for an `example Docker container <https://github.com/OpenDDS/OpenDDS/pkgs/container/opendds>`__, there are no official prebuilt packages of OpenDDS, so it will have to be built from source.

 .. ifconfig:: is_release